| Read the following in sequence or jump to: Egypt

 and Egyptian People's Assembly and accordingly a whole new era

+of politics in Egypt has started.
 Things started going more rapidly and while

 Ahmed Bey was in Washington writing his article to National